Meetings

 Christmas Activities

-Santa’s Sleigh“ The ever increasing popularity of this Lion’s Celebration of Christmas now takes the sleigh around Easingwold and nineteen villages in our area over a period of twenty days or so and provides a major source of our funding.
+Santa’s Sleigh“ Our very own Santas Sleigh hits the road during December and now takes the sleigh around Easingwold and up to twenty other villages in our area over a period of twenty days or so and as well as being a "must see" for many excited local children, it is also a major source of our income via donations as we bring Santa to our local residents.

 Riding for the Disabled BBQ

-We provide support and our barbecue at The Riding for Disabled Annual Gymkhana and to residents and their families at Springhill Court.
+We provide support and our barbecue at The Riding for Disabled Annual Gymkhana and also to elderly residents and their families at Springhill Court.

 In addition to funding these annual projects and events we of course provide funding on individual application ‘one off‘ basis to individuals, families, and community projects.
 We aim to use all the money raised in the community to be put back into the same local community.